 “I have oversight and responsibility for operational conduct of the hospital with respect to quality, safety, the care experience, and the work environment of our employees at this amazing institution,” Allen-Davis said.
 “We rehabilitate people who have sustained severe injuries, and we have a very robust and active research unit.
 We also have a role alongside coalitions in the community of advocating and being a voice for the disabled community.”

-Allen-Davis was vice president of government relations, external relations and research for Kaiser Permanente Colorado before becoming Craig Hospital’s CEO in 2018.
-She is a graduate of Dartmouth College and Dartmouth Medical School in Hanover, New Hampshire.
-Before joining Kaiser Permanente in 1994 as a staff physician specializing in obstetrics and gynecology, she was an assistant professor of obstetrics and gynecology at the University of Colorado Health Sciences Center and spent four years in the Indian Health Service in Tuba City, Arizona.
+Allen-Davis was vice president of government relations, external relations, and research for Kaiser Permanente Colorado before becoming Craig Hospital’s CEO in 2018.
+She graduated from Dartmouth College and Dartmouth Medical School in Hanover, New Hampshire.
+Before joining Kaiser Permanente in 1994 as a staff physician specializing in obstetrics and gynecology, she was an assistant professor of obstetrics and gynecology at the University of Colorado Health Sciences Center.
+She spent four years in the Indian Health Service in Tuba City, Arizona.

-Allen-Davis said that her 24 years at Kaiser Permanente, one of the largest and oldest health maintenance organizations in the country, provided a valuable breadth of experience “from the care delivery side and from the insurance side of health-care work.”
+Allen-Davis said that her 24 years at Kaiser Permanente, one of the country's largest and oldest health maintenance organizations, provided a valuable breadth of experience “from the care delivery side and from the insurance side of healthcare work.”

 “That was the backdrop of how I learned how health care is organized—how it works, how it doesn’t work,” she said.
 “But I also know what happens at the bedside, and I know what happens in the exam room.
 And that’s a voice that’s missing from a lot of the policy conversations and economic conversations.”